 An unfastened shoulder belt clip will not keep the belts on the child's shoulders.
 In a sudden stop or crash, the child may go too far forward and be seriously injured.
-Make sure the belt clip is fastened at all times.
+Make sure the belt clip is fastened at all

-7. Pull the seat belt adjustment strap firmly until the shoulder belts are snugly adjusted around the child's shoulders.
+7. Pull the seat belt adjustment strap (gray tab) firmly until the shoulder belts are snugly adjusted around the child's shoulders.

-You should not be able to put more than two fingers between the shoulder belts and the child's chest.
+You should not be able to put more than two fingers between a shoulder belt and the child's chest.